 Yes, there's usually a time limit.
-That time limit can range from 6 months to up to two years, depending on the policy.
+That time limit can range from 6 months to up to one year, depending on your state's laws and your policy.

 In certain circumstances, like a very largescale disaster, insurance companies know it will take longer to rebuild homes and replace property.
-They may give you more time, if you ask.
+They'll give you more time if you ask.
+Your state insurance department may require the insurance company to give you more time.

-If you have questions about this time frame, ask your adjuster, agent, or insurance company.
+If you have questions about this time frame, ask your adjuster.
+You also can contact your state insurance department.